cdalitz/kdtree-cpp/README.md

 implementations:

  - kNN search with optional additional search condition (search predicate)
- - support for Euclidean, Manhatten, and Maximum distance and their weighted extensions (Euclidean is the default distance)
+ - support for Euclidean, Manhattan, and Maximum distance and their weighted extensions (Euclidean is the default distance)
  - range query
  - nodes can store a pointer to arbitrary data as void*